sarimahsan/sarimahsan/README.md

 Computer Engineering student at SSUET (GPA 3.5) and Software Engineer at a UK firm, working on production AI systems.
 I go low-level by instinct — reimplementing transformers from scratch, writing CUDA kernels, fine-tuning LLMs at the parameter level.
 Not to pad a portfolio, but because that depth is how I build things that actually work.

 Currently focused on LLM fine-tuning, agentic pipelines, and GPU-level inference optimization.
 Five models published on HuggingFace.
 Two live production deployments.
 Two MCP servers.
-One FYP research paper in progress.

 > *"The best model is the one you ship."*